 If your fish don’t show any symptoms, its perfectly reasonable to do nothing.
 Some groups of fish are less susceptible to particular pathogens, and individual fish can develop resistance over time.
 A pathogen in your tank may pose little risk to the fish that currently exist in your tank, but a major risk for susceptible new introductions.
 In that case, you may wish to avoid adding fish from known susceptible groups while the pathogen remains in your tank.

-The Diversity score simply the number of different types of Bacteria or Archaea in your sample, based on differences in their DNA sequences.
+The Diversity score is simply the number of different types of Bacteria or Archaea in your sample, based on differences in their DNA sequences.
 This is sometimes called alpha diversity.
 Diversity does not take into account any differences in the relative abundance of the various types; it simply counts them.

 This concept is easy to visualize with large animals like aquarium fish.
 A tank housing only a single type of fish has low animal diversity, while a reef tank with multiple species of fish, snails, crabs, and corals has high animal diversity.